 - Curriculum Vitae.
-A curriculum vitae should be emailed to UMICHorthocv@umich.edu.
+A curriculum vitae (CV) must be uploaded to your PASS application.

 - IBT TOEFL.
 Foreign applicants whose native language is NOT English must submit IBT TOEFL scores (http://www.ets.org/toefl/ibt/scores/send/) electronically to the University of Michigan using institution code 1839.
 The minimum accepted IBT TOEFL is 84.
 The exam score must be current (less than 2 years old).
 Please do not send a paper copy of your IBT TOEFL score.
 Paper copies are not accepted.

 The Orthodontics program participates in the Postdoctoral Dental Matching Program.
 After all interviews are complete and Match results are announced, accepted candidates will be contacted to submit a secondary University of Michigan application.

 If you have questions about this process, please contact us at firstname.lastname@example.org.
 We now have a paperless admissions process!
 Please do not send paper copies of your documents to the School of Dentistry.
 Please review all websites and links carefully and email us if you have questions.

 Q: How will I know when my application is made available to the Orthodontics program for review?